It’s not too late for you! Discover the 7 baby products I wish I had known about that would’ve made caring for my baby much easier.

 My husband and I saw the benefits of white noise even with our eldest.
 Without that continuous sound, any noise would startle our baby awake.
 Plus, it also helped muffle his newborn sounds that would often wake us up in the middle of the night (we shared a room).

 A heater or fan would’ve given us the white noise we needed, but we didn’t want the temperature of the room to change.
 So, my husband created his own white noise by downloading a one-hour long mp3 of static noise and looping it eight times.
 We’d play this throughout the night to get the sleep we needed.

 Thing is, those loops weren’t always smooth.
 Right at that one-hour mark, you’d hear the pause that indicated the end of one loop and the beginning of another.
 I dreaded hearing that pause, especially when I had heard it an hour ago and realized I still hadn’t been able to sleep.

 Enter white noise apps that allows you to download all sorts of white noise, from smooth quiet ones to loud static.
 You can set a timer and turn it off and on with one touch.
 This was exactly what I was looking for back when we’d been looping static noise.

 5. Bumpers for each crib slat

-Nowadays they have individual bumpers you can wrap around the slats of a crib.
+Nowadays, you can find individual bumpers you can wrap around the slats of a crib.
 This allows air to pass through so it’s not one long bumper from one end to the other.
 But it’s still padded, so babies won’t bump themselves on the hard crib.

 Another freebie we got from the hospital was a thermometer to check the baby’s temperature.
-It works most accurately when you insert it into the baby’s bottom or tucked in the underarms.
-You can see why I often opted for the underarms.
+It works most accurately when you insert it into the baby’s bottom or tucked in the underarms (you can see why I often opted for the underarms).